dacharyc/WWDC2023-Notes/README.md

 - Enhance your iPad and iPhone apps for the Shared Space
 - Explore App Store Connect for spatial computing
 - **Generalize APIs with parameter packs**
-- Get started with building apps for spatial computing
 - Meet ActivityKit
 - Meet ARKit for spatial computing
 - Meet Reality Composer Pro